Tylerjet/tplink-eapcontroller-pfsense/README.md

 ----------

 Because the EAP Controller software is proprietary, it cannot be built from source and cannot be included directly in a package.
 To work around this, we can download the EAP controller software directly from TP-Link during the installation process.

-Because TP-Link does not provide a standard way to fetch the software (not even a "latest" symlink), we cannot identify the appropriate version to download from TP-Link programmatically.
-It will be up to the package maintainers to keep the package up to date with the latest version of the software available from TP-Link.

 Licensing
 ---------